 There are several predator bird species that are highlighted for many of the birdwatchers.
 Some of these include bald eagle, great horned owl, peregrine falcon, rough-legged hawk, and osprey.

-The dramatic coastline, dense forests, and varied terrain is part of the wilderness highlight of the park.
+The dramatic coastline, dense forests, and varied terrain are part of the wilderness highlight of the park.
 Many people turn to wildlife as their source of inspiration from the park.

 Cap Gaspe is a striking headland coastline located on the eastern finger of the Gaspe Peninsula.
 It provides stunning panoramic views of the waterways as well as Cap Bon-Ami.